 Findings

-Results indicated that over 86% of those surveyed recommended that the student with Asperger syndrome participate; however, only 54.9% and 8.33% of the teachers, respectively, believed that students described as having moderate to severe autism should participate.
-Teachers indicated which accommodations they considered necessary for the students to participate in the testing; results for specific accommodations are provided in the article.
+Over 86% of teacher respondents recommended that the student with Asperger syndrome participate.
+In contrast, about 55% of respondents indicated that students with moderate autism should participate, and about 8% believed that students described as having severe autism should participate.
+Teachers indicated which accommodations they considered necessary for the students to participate in the testing; several specific accommodations were identified.